The Beach Town of Rimini

 Things to do on Rimini Beach

 Rimini is a great place to enjoy an aperitif on the beach, or even take a bicycle ride.
 The sand is not loose, soft sand so we saw quite a few people riding their bicycles along and near the water.
 Paddle boarders, kitesurfing, and nordic walking can all be activities found along the beach.
 Several places rent equipment along this stretch, too.
-During the summer, you’ll find a Ferris wheel, like our photo on the feature image of this post.
+During the summer, you’ll find a Ferris wheel, like our photo in the feature image of this post.
 I captured a photo before it was taken down for the season.

 What was a bit unusual is while we were resting on beach chairs, helicopters sometimes four at a time, would be patrolling the coastline.
-We assumed at this time in world standing, it was to watch for refugees that would come to shore to Italy by boat.
+We assumed at this time in the world standing, it was to watch for refugees that would come to shore to Italy by boat.
 But that is just our assumption.
 They would fly by about every 15-20 minutes and if you wanted to sleep, it might have kept you awake.

 Rimini was our Stop Over Location